tvitcom/fusion-framework/README.md

 # Building a Web Project with Fusion-framework

-This fusion-framework is designed to get you up and running with a project structure optimized for webapp developing RESTful API services in Go.
+This fusion-framework is designed to get you up and running with a project structure optimized for HTML webapp developing and RESTful API services with Go.
 It promotes the best practices that follow the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) and [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 It encourages writing clean and idiomatic Go code.